kalenjordan/magehero/README.md

 have received the minimum number of upvotes required to be able to upvote someone else (see the site for what that number is).

+#### Why is my profile no longer visible?

+If you do something cute like using your name field as a message instead of a name or also if you include dummy data in your profile (such as example.com for the website), I may remove your profile from the site.

+If you'd like to be re-added, just file a github issue.

 #### What do the rankings mean?

 The ranking of a given developer isn't necessarily a ranking of